A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Abstract

 \section{Abstract}

-This study establishes an innovative room-temperature synthesis approach for tellurium-diol (Te-diol) compounds, which are crucial components in tellurium-loaded liquid scintillator (Te-LS).
-The synthesis involves the direct reaction of telluric acid with diols (e.g., 1,2-hexanediol) in methanol under ambient conditions (20$\pm$5°C) , with the key features of lower energy consumption, enhanced safety, and improved scalability.
-Mechanistic studies reveal that methanol serves not merely as a solvent but also as a catalyst, playing a critical role in the room-temperature synthesis.
-The organic amine N,N-dimethyldodecylamine demonstrates dual functionality as both catalyst and stabilizer.
-The Te-diol compounds enable fabrication of high-performance Te-LS exhibiting exceptional optical transparency ($\Delta Abs$(430nm) $\leq$ 0.0003 per 1\% Te loading), achieving long-term spectral stability exceeding or approaching one year for both 1\% and 3\% Te formulations, and demonstrating a light yield comparable to that achieved by the azeotropic distillation method.
-The developed protocol offers a green, efficient alternative for large-scale Te-LS production, particularly valuable for next-generation neutrinoless double-beta decay experiments.
+This study establishes a methanol-mediated room-temperature synthesis approach for tellurium-diol (Te-diol) compounds for use in tellurium-loaded liquid scintillator (Te-LS).
+The synthesis involves the direct reaction of telluric acid with diols (e.g., 1,2-hexanediol) in methanol (MeOH) under ambient conditions (25$\pm$5\textdegree C), with the key features of lower energy consumption and enhanced safety compared with high-temperature azeotropic distillation method.
+Mechanistic studies reveal that MeOH serves not merely as a solvent but also exhibits a catalytic effect, playing a dual role in this water-free, heterogeneous room-temperature synthesis.
+The Te-diol compounds enable fabrication of high-performance Te samples exhibiting exceptional optical transparency (attenuation length = 20.1$\pm$1.1 m at $\lambda$=430 nm for 1\% Te mass loading), which is reported here for the first time.
+Furthermore, the Te-LS achieves long-term spectral stability approaching or exceeding one year for both 1\% and 3\% Te mass loadings, and demonstrates a light yield comparable those of both the azeotropic distillation method and the SNO+ collaboration's Type I loading method, albeit modestly lower than that of their Type II method.
+The developed protocol offers the potential for a more energy efficient alternative for large-scale Te-LS production, particularly valuable for next-generation neutrinoless double-beta decay experiments.

 \begin{flushleft} Keywords: tellurium-loaded liquid scintillator, Te-diol, neutrinoless double beta decay

 \end{flushleft}

 \thefootnote{\arabic{footnote}}